Adithyavj/DatingApp/README.md

   - No cookies required - mobile friendly.
   - Performance - Once a token is issued, there is no need to make a database request to verify a users authentication.

+## Services
+Services implement the Single Responsibiliy Principle.
+They are only responsible for a single task.
+Here we create a TokenService which is responsible for only generating a token based on the userinfo passed in.
+Recieve a user <-> return a token.

   ## Why Interface?
   In the TokenService, we create an interface ITokenService.
 Why is this necessary?
   The TokenService can work without the interface.